Eyongtarh/Sahab-Workshop/README.md

 - HTML is used as the framework of the site
 - CSS is applied for the styles and site layout
 - Gitpod is used for writing the and editing the codes.
+- Git is used for version control.
-- Git and Github used for version control and hosting website codes respectively.
+- Github is used for hosting website codes.
 - W3C validator was used to validate the html and css codes.
 - Responsive Viewer was used to analise the website responsiveness.